thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 BTSDBCollectionRoleDesc
 ~~~~~~~~~~~~~~~~~~~~~~~

-This type describes a per-corpus "role".
+This type describes a per-project "role".
 A role seems to be just a set of permissions such as "r" for a "reader" or
 "rw" for an updater.

 :``roleName``: